-Safety is the top priority of WSDOT.
+Safety is the top priority of the Washington State Department of Transportation (WSDOT).

 Roadside safety addresses the area outside of the roadway.
 It is an important component of total highway design.
 Since run-off-road accidents comprise almost one third of all motor vehicle accidents, the physical characteristics of the roadside can either reduce, or increase the seriousness of the consequences of vehicles leaving the roadway.